itinstructor/SpeedTestPython/readme.md

 </p>

 ## History
-08/10/2023: Added customtkinter, threading and status bar showing phases of the speedtest
+08/10/2023: V3 Added customtkinter and status bar showing phases of the speedtest 08/10/2023: V2 Added threading to keep GUI responsive

 ## About Me